BrahmVanH/Command_Line_README/utils/README.md

   ## Installation

-  No installation necessary, just clone this repository and open the directory in your IDE.
+  This application requires the installation of nodejs on your machine, as well as an 'inquirer' dependency.
+Navigate to the root directory for this application then enter 'npm install', to install dependency.

   ## Usage

-  To use this application, first open a new terminal in your IDE.
-Navigate to the directory holding this application and install the dependencies using 'npm install'.
-Next, ensure you have Node.js installed and enter 'node index.js' into your terminal.
-You have initiated the application and you  may follow the prompts to create your README.
+  In the root folder of the application, enter 'npm start' to initiate.
+Follow the prompts in the terminal.
+Once complete, you should see your completed README in the 'dist' folder of 'utils'.

   ## Credits